7 killed in Chicago Memorial Day weekend shootings

-CHICAGO (WLS) --At least sevenpeople have been killed and several others hurt from gun violence across Chicago Memorial Day weekend.
+CHICAGO (WLS) --Seven people have been killed and several others hurt from gun violence across Chicago Memorial Day weekend.

-As of Sunday morning, Chicago police have reported 31 wounded so far, including shots fired at a Chicago police sergeant.
+As of Sunday morning, Chicago police have reported more than 20 wounded, including a Chicago police sergeant, since Friday.

 The sergeant was traveling northbound on Noble Street in West Town when she was struck by gunfire between two cars at about 11:56 p.m.
 Saturday.